bhatsushant/bhatsushant/README.md

 <!-- my summary start -->
 <p>
     I'm Sushant Bhat.
 As a seasoned <a href="http://sushantbhat.dev/" target="_blank" rel="noopener noreferrer">Full Stack Developer</a>, I thrive on transforming complex problems into seamless solutions.
 With a robust background in JavaScript, React, TypeScript and Node.js, I bring a unique blend of technical expertise and creativity to every project.
-My journey in software development is marked by a series of successful projects that not only enhanced user experiences but also drove significant engagement and growth.
-At breathing.ai, I lead cross-functional teams to integrate cutting-edge technologies, resulting in notable improvements in user engagement and subscription revenue.
-My academic achievements, including a Master of Science in Computer Science from Stevens Institute of Technology, complement my professional experience.
 I am passionate about coding, continuously learning, and embracing new technologies to push the boundaries of innovation.
-Whether it's optimizing deployment workflows with Docker or pioneering end-to-end testing methodologies, I am dedicated to delivering high-quality, efficient solutions.
+I am dedicated to delivering high-quality, efficient solutions.
 I am excited to connect with like-minded professionals and explore opportunities to contribute to dynamic, forward-thinking teams.
 </p>
 <!-- my summary end -->